Exploiting Agent Symmetries for Performance Analysis of Distributed Optimization Methods: Agent-dependent performance estimation problem for distributed optimization

 \end{proposition}

 Then, all the constraints from \eqref{eq:PEP} can be expressed in terms of $\{y_i^k,x_i^k,g_i^k,f_i^k\}_{k\in I = \{0,\dots,\K,*\}}$.
-When the averaging matrix $W$ is given, i.e. $M = \{ W \}$, the algorithm constraints simply consist of linear constraints between these variables.
+When the averaging matrix $W$ is given, i.e. $\W = \{ W \}$, the algorithm constraints simply consist of linear constraints between these variables.
 The optimality condition for \eqref{opt:dec_prob} can be expressed as a linear constraint on the local gradients at $x^*$.
-The performance criterion, the initial conditions, and the interpolation constraints are usually quadratic and potentially non-convex in the local iterates and local gradients but they are linear in the scalar products of these and in the function values.
-Hence, letting the decision variables of the PEP be these scalar products and the function values, one can reformulate it as a semi-definite program (SDP) which can be solved efficiently.
-For this purpose, we define a vector of functions values $F$ and a Gram matrix $G$ that contains scalar products between all vectors, e.g. the local iterates $y_i^k, x_i^k \in \Rvec{d}$ and the local gradients vectors $g_i^k \in \Rvec{d}$.
+The performance criterion, the initial conditions, and the interpolation constraints are usually quadratic and potentially non-convex in the local iterates and local gradients but they are often linear in the scalar products of these and in the function values, see \eqref{eq:interpmuL} for example.
+In such cases, letting the decision variables of the PEP be these scalar products and the function values, one can reformulate it as a semi-definite program (SDP) which can be solved efficiently.
+For this purpose, we define a vector of function values $\f$ and a Gram matrix $G$ that contains scalar products between all vectors, e.g. the local iterates $y_i^k, x_i^k \in \Rvec{d}$ and the local gradient vectors $g_i^k \in \Rvec{d}$.

 By definition, $G$ is symmetric and positive semidefinite.
 Moreover, every matrix $G \succeq 0$ corresponds to a matrix $P$ whose number of rows is equal to $\text{rank}~G$.
 It has been shown in \cite{PEP_composite} that the reformulation of a PEP, such as \eqref{eq:PEP}, with $G$ as variable is lossless provided that we use necessary and sufficient interpolation constraints for $\F$ and that we do not impose the dimension $d$ of the worst-case, and indeed look for the worst-case over all possible dimensions (imposing the dimension would correspond to adding a typically less tractable rank constraint on $G$).
-The resulting SDP-PEP takes thus the form of
+The resulting SDP-PEP thus takes the form of

+where the objective function $\P$ and the constraints are linear in $\f$ and $G$.
+The performance criterion function $\P$ in \eqref{eq:SDP_PEP} corresponds to the same function as the function $\P$ in \eqref{eq:PEP}, up to a change of variables.
+We slightly abuse notations to denote these two functions with the same symbol $\P$, for readibility.